intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/swan_flags.md

 These flags control running the experiment workloads on Kubernetes cluster.
 By default, Swan will run workloads in standalone mode (pure processes).

 1. `SWAN_KUBERNETES=true`: Encodes "Kubernetes mode".
 Swan will launch Kubernetes cluster (kubelet+apiserver+proxy+controller+scheduler) and launch workloads as Kubernetes pods.
-1. `SWAN_KUBERNETES_RUN_ON_EXISTING=true': Runs workloads on cluster provided by user and Swan won't launch it's own cluster.
+1. `SWAN_KUBERNETES_RUN_ON_EXISTING=true`: Runs workloads on cluster provided by user and Swan won't launch it's own cluster.
 Requires `--kubernetes` flag.
 Any additional configuration can be provided by `SWAN_KUBERNETES_KUBECONFIG` flag.
 1. `SWAN_KUBERNETES_KUBECONFIG`: If launching pods on user-provided cluster requires additional parameters not exposed via flags, user can provide Kubeconfig file.
 Kubeconfig documentation is provided [here](https://kubernetes.io/docs/concepts/cluster-administration/authenticate-across-clusters-kubeconfig/).